Bang Mot tangerine: Appearance

 The Bang Mot tangerine has a flat, smooth, thin skin with juicy, orange flesh inside.
 The sections separate easily.
 Bang Mot tangerines are sweet and slightly sour-tasting.
 The Bang Mot tangerine has a stronger taste than other tangerines.

 Diseases

 Root and stem rot

 The symptoms are caused by a fungus that begins on the stem near the ground.
-This will cause the tangerine to have a black marks on the skin.
+This will cause the tangerine to have black marks on the skin.
 Then the skin will change from orange to brown and rot, leaves will be pale yellow and fall.
 The branches will dry out and die.

 Greening disease

 This occurs if the plant hopper carries pathogens to orange trees.
 The leaves will be pale yellow and thinner than normal, and the fruit will be smaller than normal.

 Pests

 Important pests are leaf miners and caterpillars.
 Leaf miners will eat the leaves, causing a white zigzag line on the leaves.
 The leaf miner keeps leaves from growing.
 It can come every season, and it can cause severe damage to growing leaves.
 Caterpillars eat young tangerine leaves.
 When caterpillars hatch they start to eat leaves immediately.
 Caterpillar damage can kill tangerine trees.